palantir/conjure/docs/spec/wire.md

 ### 3.2.
 Response body
 Conjure servers must serialize return values using the [JSON format][] defined below, unless:

-  - the de-aliased return type is `optional<T>` and the value is not present: servers must omit the HTTP body.
+  - the de-aliased return type is `optional<T>` and the value is not present: servers must return an empty HTTP body
+  - the de-aliased return type is `optional<binary>` and the value is present: servers must write the raw bytes as an octet-stream
-  - the de-aliased return type is `binary`: servers must write the raw bytes as an octet-stream.
+  - the de-aliased return type is `binary`: servers must write the raw bytes as an octet-stream

 ### 3.3.
 Content-Type header
 Conjure servers must send a `Content-Type` header according to the endpoint's return type: